demergent-labs/open_value_sharing/README.md

 ### Dependency Tree

 The relationships between dependencies and their consumer can be modeled as a tree.
 The consumer is at the base of the tree.
-It will depend on a number of dependencies directly, which we will call level or depth 0.
+It will depend on a number of dependencies directly, which we will collectively call level or depth 0.
 The dependencies of those dependencies (transitive dependencies) create another level in the tree which we will call level 1.
 The dependencies of level 1 would create another level which we will call level 2.
 And the pattern repeats until there are no more dependencies.

 ### Depth